tetsuo/tetsuo.github.io/content/move.md

 ## Implementing Move in Haskell

-The examples above are not just theoretical constructs; the Move language can be implemented directly in Haskell by mirroring its BNF grammar with algebraic data types and defining its semantics as pure functions.
+Here's the thing, the Move DSL can be implemented directly in Haskell by mirroring its BNF grammar with algebraic data types and defining its semantics as pure functions.

 ```haskell
 -- Abstract syntax